 - There’s the secular stagnation theory, the economy is in a depressed state and low-interest rates currently there, would support that.
 It’s a theory.

-- And there’s this geopolitical theory, which says that modern American history has tended to be growth as high at times of national strength and low at times of national weakness.
+- And there’s this geopolitical theory, which says that modern American history has tended to be grown as high at times of national strength and low at times of national weakness.
 And that’s because US weakness affects the whole world.

 And US growth isn’t low at the moment, compared with very long-term average but it is sluggish compared to the cold war days.